pynapple-org/pynapple/doc/user_guide/03_interacting_with_numpy.md

 print(tsd[0:20].time_support)
 ```

-TsdFrame offers special slicing similar to pandas.DataFrame.
+`TsdFrame` offers special slicing similar to `pandas.DataFrame`.

-Only TsdFrame can have columns labelling and indexing.
+Only `TsdFrame` can have columns labelling and indexing.

 ```{code-cell} ipython3